-Adoption is not something which should be entered in to lightly.
-It is important to consider all implications before making such a huge, lifelong commitment.
-In order to prepare our families for adoption we offer training opportunities.
+Adoption is not something that should be entered into lightly.
+Families must consider all implications before making such a huge, lifelong commitment.
+To prepare our families for adoption, we offer training opportunities.

-During the training, which may include individual, group and online sessions we offer the opportunity to really examine the subject of adoption, as well as face fears and expectations.
-We will also give Adoptive Parents the opportunity to meet and talk with other Adoptive Parents who are waiting to adopt, Adoptive Parents who previously adopted, Birth Mothers who have previously placed, and adult adoptees.
+During the training, which may include individual, group, and online sessions, we offer the opportunity to examine the subject of adoption and face fears and expectations.
+We will also allow Adoptive Parents to meet and talk with other Adoptive Parents who are waiting to adopt, Adoptive Parents who previously adopted, Expectant Mothers who have placed before, and adult adoptees.

 At The Hospital

 Our pre-adoption training prepares Adoptive Parents for what will happen at the hospital.
-We prepare Adoptive Parents so that they know what the hospital procedure is, what to expect, what to say, and what not to say.
-A Birth Mother may decide to allow Adoptive Parents into the birthing suite, or she may decide she does not want any contact at all in the hospital.
-A Birth Mother may decide she wants the Adoptive Parents to have the opportunity to bond with baby on their own, or she may only want baby spending time with the Adoptive Parents when she is present.
-If she wants you to be at the hospital we will explain your role and the do’s and don’ts, but whatever happens we will explain the procedure and will ensure a good line of communication between both parties.
-In short, we will prepare you for the experience and will continue to support you through the process.
+We prepare Adoptive Parents so they know the hospital procedure, what to expect, what to say, and what not to say.
+An expectant mother may decide to allow Adoptive Parents into the birthing suite, or she may not want any contact in the hospital.
+An Expectant Mother may decide she wants the Adoptive Parents to have the opportunity to bond with the baby on their own, or she may only want the baby to spend time with the Adoptive Parents when she is present.
+If she wants you to be at the hospital, we will explain your role and the dos and don’ts, but whatever happens, we will explain the procedure and ensure a good line of communication between both parties.
+In short, we will prepare you for the experience and continue supporting you through the process.